B.B. King is the undisputed master of the blues.

 Long story short, don’t feel compelled to play super heavy strings in search of tone.
 Learn from B.B.
 King and make sure that you are never sacrificing comfort or playability in your quest for better tones.

 He never plays for the sake of it, and there are very few – if any – wasted notes in his solos.

 It is not easy to play in this way.
 In fact there is a common misconception that playing only a handful of notes at a slower tempo is simple.
 Yet as British blues guitarist Matt Schofield argues so convincingly:

 To do something simple very well – to get rid of all of the fluff and nonsense – and to just cut it down to the basic essence, is much harder to do, than to be all over the (neck).
-There are a million guys who can do that…
+There are a million guys who can do that…Matt Schofield

 So when you are next practicing your soloing or improvising, try and play 50% less than you would normally.
 Just focus on the key phrases that you want to express and on the quality of your playing.

-6.)
-Bend Like B.B.
+6. Bend like B.B.

 Arguably, B.B.
 King was the first guitarist to take bending to a new level on the guitar.
-And this is why his impact on the instrument is so profound.
+This is why his impact on the instrument is so profound.

 In fact, King never holds back on his bending.
 There are very few notes that King plays that he doesn’t embellish with a little curl or a quarter bend.

 The result is a very developed and sophisticated bending style.
 Just look at this opening passage from King’s song ‘Lucille’:

-To get closer to playing like the ‘King of the Blues’, really focus on your string bending technique.
+To get closer to playing like the ‘King of the Blues’ though, really focus on your string bending technique.
 It will make you a much better blues guitarist.

 Trying to recreate King’s playing style is extremely difficult.
 From his note choice, to his spacing, to his use of dynamics – every element of his soloing is just so advanced.

 This might sound a bit odd, but for King, the analogy helped to define his approach to lead guitar.
-And when you think about it, there are strong parallels between a conversation and a guitar solo:
+When you think about it, there are strong parallels between a conversation and a guitar solo:

 In a conversation you have to pause for breath between words.
 If you talk non-stop at someone, it is very difficult to land your point and very easy to overwhelm your audience.

 When speaking, you place more emphasis on some words than others.
 It is very unusual to speak at one volume; you naturally raise and lower your voice to bring attention to the key parts of your speech.

 Then you would build the story to the punch line, where you would really hammer the message home.
 You can treat your guitar solo in the same way, starting slow and building it to a powerful conclusion.

 So when you are trying to capture the essence of King’s playing, keep returning to this idea.
 It will really help to keep you on track and will greatly improve your lead playing.

 Eric Clapton once said of B.B.
 King: “I can tell B.B. from just one note.
 Most of us can, I think.”
 And it is absolutely true.
 King has a way of captivating you with very simple phrases, often using just a handful of notes.

 One particular note to which King regularly returns is the root note.
 It is a simple technique, but one that King uses to great effect.
 He hits the root note, applies his signature vibrato and just lets it ring out.

 To rely so heavily on the root note might feel odd at first.
 Often guitarists will try to avoid the root note, because it can easily be smothered by the root chord.

 By the standards of most guitarists today, his rig was very simplistic.
 Yet he created a beautiful blues tone that countless blues players have since tried to replicate.

 Whilst it is overly simplistic to dismiss the effect that gear can have on your tone, if you spend more time looking at new guitars and pedals online than you do practicing, it might be worth adjusting your priorities.

 Find a set up that works for you, treat it with love and care and then focus on creating the most beautiful tones that you can.
-Whether you decide to name your guitar and dedicate a song to it is up to you 😁
+Whether you then decide to name your guitar and dedicate a song to it is up to you 😁

 The depths of this wisdom are too great to explore here, but as it pertains to being a better blues guitar player, I believe there are two key lessons you can learn from B.B.
 King.

 It is something that goes much deeper than that.
 Often, the notes that B.B.
 King plays are not technically difficult.
-But he plays them with such soul and feeling, that they strike to the very hearts of his listeners.
+However he plays them with such soul and feeling, that they strike to the very hearts of his listeners.
 His guitar playing truly epitomises what the blues is all about.

 One note played well and with feeling is better than ten that are rushed and conveyed without emotion.
 If you keep that in mind, then you will become a much better blues guitarist.

 He was open about his weaknesses as a musician – reportedly describing himself as being “horrible with chords” at a late stage in his career – and he remained consistent in his quest to become a better guitarist.